-Available at the Junior High and Varsity level, baseball continues to develop into a competitive program.
-Varsity was state runners-up in 2017 so we can’t wait to see what this team has in store for 2018!
+Available at the Junior High and Varsity levels, baseball continues to develop into a competitive program.
+Varsity has advanced to the playoffs the past few seasons so we can’t wait to see what this team has in store for 2019!

 Don’t miss an opportunity to come out and watch our softball teams!
-Junior High made it to the playoffs last year and Varsity brought home their first state championship!
-Next season will be one you don’t want to miss.
+Junior High made it to the playoffs and Varsity brought home their first state championship in 2017!
+The 2019 season will be one you don’t want to miss.

 Clubs & Activities

 We encourage all students to be involved in clubs and activities.
 If you don’t see something you enjoy, find a staff sponsor and petition for a new club to be created!

 Throughout the school year Dance Team attends and competes at dance conventions.
 They learn a variety of dance styles while also developing the skills to work as a team.
 Dance team also performs at many school functions including pep assemblies and dance shows.
 If you love to dance, this team’s for you!

 Those interested in the performing arts are encouraged to tryout for our annual drama/musical performance.
 Learn acting skills while increasing your dance and singing abilities in performances like Hairspray Jr., Alice in Wonderland and Annie Jr.